clarktozer/nest-react-monorepo-starter/apps/client/README.md

-# Getting Started with Create React App
+# Client App

+All api requests are proxied to http://localhost:4000 as per the proxy set in the package.json.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).